Against Malaria Foundation

 - Work with distribution and independent monitoring partners to ensure that the agreed-upon process for the distribution is implemented, collect reports on the distribution, and conduct follow-up surveys.

 Distribution partners implement on-the-ground activities, including registering residents in targeted areas and distributing LLINs.
-Independent monitors funded by AMF monitor the registration and distribution processes and conduct follow-up surveys.4
+Independent monitors funded by AMF monitor the campaign planning and the registration and distribution processes and conduct follow-up net usage surveys.3

 Selecting locations for distributions

-Historically, when selecting locations for distributions, AMF consulted various sources, including the Alliance for Malaria Prevention's (AMP's) list of countries with significant net gaps, other malaria control funders, in-country technical advisors, the relevant national malaria control program (NMCP), implementing organizations, and the African Leaders Malaria Alliance.5 In recent years, it has increasingly been receiving inbound funding requests from countries with net gaps6 or renewing support to countries it supported in prior distributions.7
+Historically, when selecting locations for distributions, AMF consulted various sources, including the Alliance for Malaria Prevention's (AMP's) list of countries with significant net gaps, other malaria control funders, in-country technical advisors, the relevant national malaria control program (NMCP), implementing organizations, and the African Leaders Malaria Alliance.4 In recent years, it has increasingly been receiving inbound funding requests from countries with net gaps5 or renewing support to countries it supported in prior distributions.6 AMF says that when selecting locations, it prioritizes based on the severity of the geography's malaria burden and the likelihood that the funding need will go unmet without support from AMF.7

 Registration and distribution